Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 It is recommended to present the following matters in the description:

-The architecture description must be provided at least when registering for joint testing of the Patient Data Repository and the Archive of Imaging Data, or when requested.
+The architecture description must be provided at least when registering for joint testing of the Patient Data Repository and the Imaging Data Repository, or when requested.

 A social welfare or healthcare organisation or pharmacy that takes part in joint testing as a client tester for an information system supplier.